MicrosoftDocs/win32/desktop-src/shell/ishelldispatch-ejectpc.md

-﻿---
+---
-Description: 'Ejects the computer from its docking station.
-This is the same as clicking the Start menu and selecting Eject PC, if your computer supports this command.' ms.assetid: '34448D82-187C-40aa-90B4-A4111B33048B'
+Description: Ejects the computer from its docking station.
+This is the same as clicking the Start menu and selecting Eject PC, if your computer supports this command. ms.assetid: 34448D82-187C-40aa-90B4-A4111B33048B
-title: 'IShellDispatch.EjectPC method'
+title: IShellDispatch.EjectPC method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IShellDispatch.EjectPC method